Is Austin Really That Weird?

 A lesser known (but still rather crowded) hotspot for night life is Rainey Street.
 If you miss college (or are in college), this is the place to go.
 The street is lined with what look like houses converted into clubs and bars – not much different from frat houses, hence my reference to college life.
 You can basically go from one place to another like a trick-or-treater.
 There are restaurants in the bigger buildings with quite a variety of food.
 There is Banger’s Sausage House and Beer Garden, and a sign that just says Indian Food.
 The end of the street is a lot for food trucks including the Happy Lobster.
 Notable bars include UnBarlievable and Lucille.
 UnBarlievable is one of the converted houses.
 Again, sticking with the theme of “Keep Austin Weird,” it has a 10-feet-tall giraffe statue on the front lawn of the house.
 It feels more like a club than a bar on the inside, however.
 Lucille has a patio and backyard with hammocks, games like Giant Jenga, and lights strung over the décor.
 It is more relaxed than UnBarlievable.
 Rainey Street has plenty of live music at some of the bars and restaurants too.

 If clubbing isn’t your thing, remember that Austin’s history goes back much further than its modern skyscrapers and large Yuppie population may suggest.
 Texas has a history as varied as Austin’s locals.
 It is the only state that was once its own country, and they won’t let you forget it.
 The Bullock Texas State History Museum is near the University of Texas and covers pretty much all of it.
 Austin itself was founded in 1839 and made the capital in 1846.
 Since then, it has been the seat of government for politicians who have gone much further than Texas, including George W. Bush and Rick Perry.
 A visit to the Texas Capitol in Austin shows all of these famous names in a granite and marble building that feels like an old movie.
-Whatever you may think about the current political noise coming out of the Capitol and the state’s federal reps, it feels pretty iconic to step into the Capitol of the (2nd) largest US state.
+Whatever you may think about the current political noise coming out of the Capitol and the Texas’s federal reps, it feels pretty iconic to step into the Capitol of the (2nd) largest US state.
 The Capitol can be seen from multiple parts of town as well.
 Its juxtaposition against the dozens of modern skyscrapers further reminds everyone that Austin has been around for quite a while and holds some powerful people.

 With so many skyscrapers, the skyline is gorgeous at any time of day.
 The Boardwalk just to the east of the Austin Harbor Bridge is a perfect way to see these buildings up close, yet far enough away to see the full picture.
 Other wide angle views are at Congress Avenue Bridge and the Statesman Bat Observation Center nearby.
 There really are bat colonies there!